abevoelker/blog/source/_posts/2012-07-10-final-ode-to-openedge-abl-part-2-ruby-makes-rest-easy.markdown

 ```

 Once again we test with curl, this time adding the `-I` option, which displays
 the HTTP headers of the response.
-Alternatively, we could change the response
+Alternatively, we could change our server
-object in our server code to return some type of `{status: "success"}` JSON
+code to return some type of `{status: "success"}` JSON in the response body
 but then it would probably make sense to change the rest of our methods too,
 so we will take the simple way out and just pay attention to the HTTP response
 code:

     curl -IX DELETE http://localhost:4567/customer/2107

-You should see an `200 OK` HTTP header on the first line of the response, which
+You should see a `200 OK` HTTP header on the first line of the response, which
 means that the request was successful.
 It should look something like this:

     HTTP/1.1 200 OK